La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Experiments

-\cref{fig:motif_scaffolding} summarizes the results for 26 atomistic scaffolding tasks, grouped by the number of residue segments in the motif (i.e., the distinct, continuous residue blocks forming the motif).
-Our results show that \ourmodel vastly outperforms Protpardelle \citep{chu2024protpardelle}, the only comparable all-atom baseline, which is limited to indexed scaffolding only. \ourmodel successfully solves most benchmark tasks across all four regimes: \textit{all-atom} and \textit{tip-atom}, for both the \textit{indexed} and \textit{unindexed} setups.
+\Cref{fig:motif_scaffolding} presents the results for 26 atomistic scaffolding tasks, grouped by the number of continuous residue segments forming the motif.
+Our model consistently outperforms both Protpardelle-1c, which is limited to indexed all-atom scaffolding, and its predecessor Protpardelle, which is restricted to indexed scaffolding. \ourmodel successfully solves most benchmark tasks across all four regimes: \textit{all-atom} and \textit{tip-atom}, for both the \textit{indexed} and \textit{unindexed} setups.
 Interestingly, for motifs comprised of three or more distinct residue segments, the unindexed version of \ourmodel consistently outperforms its indexed counterpart.
 We hypothesize this is because fixing the positions of multiple segments limits the model's flexibility to explore diverse structural solutions; the freedom to determine the placement of the motif's residues in the unindexed setup is crucial for discovering a wider range of scaffolds.
 A similar effect was observed by concurrent work \citep{faltings2025proxelgen,ahern2025atom}.
-Example scaffolds illustrating \ourmodel's diverse and successful designs are shown in \cref{fig:motif_scaffolding_visual}, with additional examples for tip-atom motif scaffolding of relevant enzyme active sites in \cref{fig:app_motif_1,fig:app_motif_2,fig:app_motif_3}.\looseness=-1
+Example scaffolds illustrating \ourmodel's diverse and successful designs are shown in \cref{fig:motif_scaffolding_visual}, with additional examples for tip-atom motif scaffolding of relevant enzyme active sites in \cref{fig:app_motif_1,fig:app_motif_2,fig:app_motif_3}.
+The results presented here evaluate \ourmodel structures directly; an alternative, more stringent evaluation using refolded structures (obtained by folding the model-produced sequences) is provided in \cref{fig:motif_scaffolding_ref}, where it can be observed that \ourmodel achieves state-of-the-art performance under this evaluation as well.\looseness=-1